-We built this window seat in our master bedroom from scratch and I’m going to share how we did it here.
+We built this window seat in our primary bedroom from scratch and I’m going to share how we did it here.
 This is intended to provide general information on how we designed and built this part of our home.
 I’ve included all relevant sources throughout the post and there’s also a sources recap at the bottom.

 This vaulted window wall opposite our bed had been on my mind ever since we first designed our home and I’d been running over possibilities for what to do with this space and I had SO many different ideas that I loved but it wasn’t until I came up with this window seat design that I had my “AHAH!!! moment” and just knew this was what we should do.
 So, it all started with a little sketch I drew one night…